Gonna tell you how I made history

 - Several English kings participated in tourneys under different colors or in representations of Arthurian myth.

 - Roman Emperor Nero sang and acted on the stage, and also competed in gladiator races.
 Many old-school upper-crust Romans disapproved, believing that Nero was undermining the dignity of his office.
 (Pliny called him an "actor-emperor".)
-Actors were in the early Roman Empire considered a very lower-class profession, and this was in line with Nero's general preference for the lower classes over the aristocracy.
+Actors were in the early Roman Empire considered a very lower-class and somewhat disreputable profession, and this was in line with Nero's general preference for the lower classes over the aristocracy.

 - Henry VIII (him with the wives) was a musician, writer, accomplished sportsman in various fields, and was well regarded as intensely charismatic and entertaining to be around... at least in his youth, as he infamously declined into a bitter, fat, ugly and paranoid psychopath as he aged.

-- Before every joke about Bill Clinton was related to his sexual improprieties, he was known for playing the Saxophone (though the jokes are more along the lines of how quickly it was that Bill was ready to pull it out and start a jam session with musicians and somehow not come off as Totally Radical pandering or just that with the sax and sunglasses he looked the part of a jazz or blues musician and rarely about the quality of the music.
+- Before every joke about Bill Clinton was related to his sexual improprieties, he was known for playing the saxophone (though the jokes are more along the lines of how quickly it was that Bill was ready to pull it out and start a jam session with musicians and somehow not come off as Totally Radical pandering or just that with the sax and sunglasses he looked the part of a jazz or blues musician and rarely about the quality of the music.
 Clinton was a really good player for a hobbyist), to the point that the theme song for Animaniacs had a line about it in their Theme Song (though this was more because "While Clinton plays the Sax" somewhat rhymes with "Animaniacs" when sung).

-- The number of actors turned politician in non-presidential offices in America politics, plus the rise of career politicians behaving like celebrities has often led to jokingly calling Washington D.C.
+- The number of actors turned politician in non-presidential offices in American politics, plus the rise of career politicians behaving like celebrities has often led to jokingly calling Washington D.C.
 "Hollywood for Ugly People".
 The fact that the #Metoo movement caught a lot of politicians and celebrities in its accusations has led to some people pointing out that "Ugly" specifically means physically unattractive (or at least what passes for physically unattractive by Hollywood standards) and not metaphorical in any context.
 Both cities are filled with that kind of ugly.

 - Philippine President Joseph Estrada was an actor before becoming mayor of a Manila suburb, senator, Vice President, and President, and after his release from corruption charges, acted in one more film.